Dark Swarm Young Adult Book (preview)

 (this preview is unedited)

 Mel leaned over to inspect, smile wide.
-“You’re worth every penny,” he joked.
+“I guess this is worth bending the rules,” he said.
 “Who knew you’d be able to blow a glass bubble that small and still fill it with gas.”

-Jack drained the powdered milk.
+Jack took the glass and gulped down the powdered milk, only because the cookie was so dry and handed the glass back.
 “Trick is to use the gas to blow the bubble.
 I had to use non-flammable argon so it wouldn’t catch fire.”
 Jack inspected the final lightbulb with the magnifying glass, it being only two millimeters round.

-“Let me know when you’re gonna test,” Mel said.
-“I wanna see it.”
+“You test tomorrow when you have time,” Mel said sternly.
 He moved back to the door.
 “Do the trash real quick so you don’t forget.
 Take two bags out.
-We can’t afford the fee for the weight.
+We can’t afford the fee for the weight of a full can.
 Maybe next week.
 Your little project better pay off, it’s cost us all our savings.”

 Jack leapt from the chair, grabbed the trash bin, took out a couple of bags, leaving it half full.
 He pulled up the squeaky garage door by hand, the motor broken, and wheeled the half-empty container out to the street.

-Jack’s heart stopped, he backed up.
+Jack’s heart stopped.
 Adrenaline flooded his veins and he wanted to run away, but knew that would only get him killed, along with his parents.
+He stepped back slowly.

-“Hey, stick bug, call for yo mom or yo dad,” the man said, his voice booming.
+“Hey, stick bug, call for yo mom or yo dad,” the man growled.
 “But stay right where you is.”

 Mel came out quickly.
 “What’s wrong?”
-He saw the Crypt collector and held up his hands.
+He saw the man and shoved Jack behind him.

 “Payment is due.”
-The man held up a credit card, his button-up shirt shifting, exposing the handgrip of a large gun.
-Mel’s strength did not intimidate the man, not with the gun in his belt.
+The man held up a credit card with one hand, the other pulled up his shirt exposing the handgrip of a large pistol.
 Only bad guys and cops had guns these days.

 Satisfied, he handed the card back.
 “Got anythin’ to report?”

-The collector walked off without saying a word.
-He’ll be back next month, at some random hour.
+The Crypt walked off without saying a word.

-“I don’t know why we can’t call the cops on them,” Jack mumbled, returning to his desk.
+Jack returned to his desk.
 “I hate living here.”

 Mel sat on the other stool.
-“Gonna save the world, aren’t you?”
+“Ten minutes starting now.”
+Mel ruffled Jack hair.
+“Gonna save the world, right?”

 Jack shrugged.
 “Gonna change it.
-And this will save us, mom.
-We’ll be able to move into one of the gated communities.
-Her breather will never run out of power again.”
+We’ll be able to move into one of the gated communities and Mom’s breather will never run out of power again.”

 A rustling noise outside startled Jack, his head spun.
-“Is that the collector?”
+“Is that the collector again?”

-Mel walked to the side door, unlocked it and, peered into the dark side yard.
+Mel hustled to the side door, unlocked it and, peered into the dark side yard.
 “Just a cat.”

 Jack’s hands shook.
 Too much adrenaline in his veins making him jumpy.